datacraft-dsc/starfish-java/src/test/resources/examples/BundleCreation.md

 Create Bundle Asset
 --------------------
 Bundle asset can have zero or more Sub-asset.
-Sub-Asset can be added to bundle either at the time of Bundle creation or may be after bundle creation.
+Sub-Asset can be added to bundle either at the time of Bundle creation or after creation.

    Create a new Bundle Asset with two sub-Asset.
-   1.Create Sub-Asset
-       //Create a sub-asset for bundle
+   1.Create a sub-asset for bundle
         Asset subAsset1 = createSubAsset("First Sub -Asset");
         Asset subAsset2 = createSubAsset("Second Sub -Asset");

    2.Create map of sub-asset where key is the name of the sub-asset
         Map<String, Asset> subAssetMap = new HashMap<>();
         subAssetMap.put("First-Asset", subAsset1);
         subAssetMap.put("Second-Asset", subAsset2);